-This is our page about unique and beautiful Island of Sri Lanka.
+Welcome to our page dedicated to the unique and beautiful island of Sri Lanka!

 A Paradise Lost?
 Sri Lanka's Enigmatic Past